barsoom/devbook/styleguide/javascript/README.md

 Try not to add more to projects that already use it.
 (Though it's fine if that's easier.)

+### Prefer TypeScript

+If you are starting a new project, or the project you are working in supports it, use TypeScript.

+Here are some benefits:

+* Setup is easier than babel.
+* Editor integration is amazing.
+* The type system helps catching bugs while developing.
+* The type system gives a lot of confidence when refactoring.
+* Syntax is just a thin layer on top of JavaScript.

 ## Tooling

 ### Avoid jQuery